 In addition to the application of biological black sea bass data to the stock assessment, the data derived from the Black Sea Bass Research Fleet could also be used to characterize the catch, bycatch, and other characteristics of black sea bass in the SNE/MAB region, including gear selectivity and spatiotemporal patterns in catch composition.
-An additional 12 months of sampling by the Research Fleet, as well as increasing the number of gear-type replicates, will provide a better understanding of these seasonal and spatial dynamics as the data will now become the first multi-gear, multi-year, time series for the species.
+An additional 12 months of sampling by the Research Fleet will provide a better understanding of these seasonal and spatial dynamics as the data will now become the first multi-gear, multi-year, time series for the species.

 The data collected during the previous funding years of the project exhibit interesting biological and fishery trends that will continue to be monitored in subsequent years of sampling for the proposed project.
-The high frequency of legal-sized, discarded, black sea bass suggests the black sea bass are primarily being discarded due to seasonal closures and/or low daily limits and not due to the minimum size limit (Figure 1).
-The range of the discarded length data further supports this, showing that even the largest of sampled black sea bass (receiving the highest market value) are often discarded.
+The high frequency of legal-sized, discarded, black sea bass suggests black sea bass are primarily being discarded due to seasonal closures and/or low daily limits and not due to the minimum size limit (Figure 1).
+The range of the discarded length further supports this, showing that even the largest of sampled black sea bass (receiving the highest market value) are often discarded.

 Figure 1.
-Size spectra of black sea bass sampled by the Research Fleet from November 30, 2016 to June 1, 2019.
+Size spectra of black sea bass sampled by the Research Fleet from November 30, 2016 to June 1, 2020.
 Red bars indicate discarded (D) fish.
 Blue bars indicate retained (R) fish.
 Reddashed line represents the Rhode Island minimum legal size of 11 inches (27.94 cm).

-When comparing gear selectivity between the different gear types represented within the Research Fleet, trends between discarded and retained black sea bass sizes are apparent (Figure 2 and 3).
-Trawl, lobster pot, and fish pot generally exhibited similarly, highly variable, size selectivity and accounted for the largest ranges of size interaction with black sea bass.
-Commercial rod and reel and charter vessels exhibited nearly as wide a range of size interaction with black sea bass as the previously mentioned three gear types, however did not interact with the smallest of size classes of black sea bass.
-Gillnet appears to be in a distinct grouping of its own and exhibits the highest selectivity amongst all represented gear types as well as interacting with the largest size classes of black sea bass exclusively.
-These trends which have become apparent from just the first funding year of sampling suggest there are gear specific size selectivity occurring in the black sea bass fisheries in the SNE/MAB regions.
-Further, the apparent trends between gear types support the decision to focus Research Fleet expansion on the non-trawl fishery as non-trawl gear types have already begun to show distinct selectivity trends from one another.
+When comparing gear selectivity between the different gear types represented within the Research Fleet, trends between discarded and retained black sea bass are apparent (Figure 2 and 3).
+Trawl gear interacts with the largest range in sizes of black sea bass of all the gear types represented.
+Rod and reel (commercial and charter), fish pot, and lobster pot all exhibited nearly as wide a range of size interaction with black sea bass as trawl gear types, however did not interact with the smallest of size classes of black sea bass as frequently and therefore had higher mean total length.
+Of the three gear types previously mentioned, rod and reel exhibited less variance in size interaction due to relative lower presence (and ultimately absence) of smaller size class of black sea bass.
+Gillnet appears to be in a distinct grouping of its own and exhibits the highest selectivity amongst all represented target gear types as well as interacting with the largest size classes of black sea bass exclusively.
+Conch pot and oyster aquaculture are similarly selective compared to gillnet gear however interact almost exclusively with the smallest size classes of black sea bass.
+Interestingly, in the previous year of data collection the Research Fleet sampled the first instances of black sea bass, of legal size, retained from conch pots.

+These trends which have become apparent from just the first few funding years of sampling suggest there are gear specific size selectivity occurring in the black sea bass fisheries in the SNE/MAB regions.
 The proposed project will continue to track these trends as the time series builds with subsequent years of sampling.
 This type of information could have important ramifications to the stock assessment as it could help inform the selection of fleets modeled within the assessment.